imgag/megSAP/doc/install_unix.md

 	> ./download_dbs.sh
 	> php ../src/Tools/db_download.php # DB downloads that require apptainer containers

 **Note:** OMIM, HGMD and COSMIC are not downloaded automatically because of license issues.
-If you have the license for those databases, download/convert them according to the commented sections in the download script.
+If you have the license for those databases, download/convert them according to the commented sections in the `download_dbs.sh` script.

 ## NGSD initialization

-//TODO Marc
+If you want to use the NGSD and it is not initialized already, perform the following steps:

+1) Install a MariaDB server
+2) Create a database and a associated user in the SQL database.
+3) Add the NGSD information to the megSAP `settings.ini` file.
+4) Create tables using the following script:

+	> php ../src/Install/db_init.php

+5) Import genomics base data (genes, transcripts, phenotypes, gene-phenotype associations, ...) using the following tools from ngs-bits:

+	> NGSDImportQC --help
+	> NGSDImportHGNC --help
+	> NGSDImportEnsembl --help
+	> NGSDImportHPO --help
+	> NGSDImportGeneInfo --help
+	> NGSDImportOMIM --help
+	> NGSDImportORPHA --help

+**Note** To call ngs-bits tools, you have to call the apptainer container like that `apptainer exec data/tools/apptainer_container/ngs-bits_[version].sif [tool] [parameters]`.

 **Note:** To annotate variants with NGSD in-house counts, classifications, etc., NGSD data has to be exported regularly.
-Adapt the file `data\dbs\NGSD\Makefile` and execute `make export` once a week using a cronjob.
+To do so, adapt the file `data\dbs\NGSD\Makefile` and execute `make export` once a week using a cronjob.

 ## Settings